Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Young Gold Dragon.md

 - monster/environment/grassland
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Young Gold Dragon"]
 ---
 # Young Gold Dragon
 *Source: Monster Manual p.
-115*
+115. Available in the SRD.*

 The most powerful and majestic of the metallic dragons, gold dragons are dedicated foes of evil.